Xyzonox/Rij_Addon/README.md

 For Use"

   install the Addon

+  Add a separate collection to house the many new objecs (Organization is important)

+  Move object that you want to edit into said collection

-  Select an object (only something that can use the Array Modifier)
+  Select said object (only something that can use the Array Modifier)

   Press f3 and search "Rij Array"